Ethiopia Senior Avocado and Trials Coordinator (Fixed-term)

 Responsibilities

-- Documentation & SOPs: Author, refine, and update technical training materials, standardized toolkits, and Standard Operating Procedures (SOPs) to guide seasonal and permanent field executions.
+- Technical Training & Resource Development: Author, refine, and update technical training materials, toolkits, and Standard Operating Procedures (SOPs).
+Lead capacity-building sessions to train full-time Tree Officers, temporary staff, and nursery owners.

 Career Growth and Development